I tried out the new ability to manage .env files with 1Password Environments

 • May be included in macOS backups (potentially)

-Team Development Challenges
+Challenges in Team Development

 Development Machine Migration

-What is 1Password Environments?
+What is 1Password Environments

 1Password Environments is a feature that provides a dedicated workspace for securely managing secret information for development projects.